mrunmayeeph/data-cleanser/README.md

-# Data Fixer - CSV Cleaner
+# Data cleanser - CSV Cleaner

-**Data Fixer** is a web application that automatically cleans CSV files by removing missing values.
+**Data cleanser** is a web application that automatically cleans CSV files by removing missing values.
 It's designed to be simple yet effective, allowing users to upload a CSV file, clean the data, and download the cleaned CSV file.

 ## Features